 All the celebrations, however, begin with a Buddhist Cheer Rally.
 In Seoul, at the stadium of Dongguk University, all participants of the parade meet.
 It is a feast of laughter and joy.

 On the main stage, there are children presenting folk dances in national costumes and all dance groups that will take part in the parade.
 The most important guests sit at the honorary places.
 They are representing various Buddhist schools from around the world.
 All guests are dressed in their traditional Buddhist robes, characteristic of the countries they came from.
-I saw many of them, but remember the most representatives of from Vietnam, Thailand, Myanmar, Mongolia, Sri Lanka, China and Nepal.
+I saw many of them, but remember the most representatives from Vietnam, Thailand, Myanmar, Mongolia, Sri Lanka, China and Nepal.

 Everybody in the stadium has with them small paper lanterns, characteristic of the school they represent.
 All these lanterns will also be presented during the solemn parade.